15 days and 14 nights

 This tour covers the highlights of the Trans-Siberian railway – the 5 main cities along the route.
 The railway itself is one of the most exciting journeys in the world.
 It begins in China, the starting point of the famed silk and tea road.
 Its capital Beijing will impress you with such cultural masterpieces as the Great Wall and the Forbidden City.
 Mongolia will greet you with its endless deserts and steppes, gers and nomadic life.
 In Irkutsk, you will visit Lake Baikal – one of the world’s premier natural landmarks.
 In Yekaterinburg, the first Siberian city, you will visit places associated with the tragic Fate of the first Tsar.
 Moscow will be the final point on your itinerary.
 Here you will spend just 2 days but fall in love in this beautiful and dynamic city.

 On arrival to Beijing you will be met at the airport by our Chinese representatives and transfer to your hotel by car or minibus.
-At the hotel you will have a good lunch and after some rest you will begin your sightseeing city tour.
+After this you will begin your sightseeing city tour.
 This tour is the best way to see the main highlights of Beijing which include the Forbidden City.
 The Forbidden City lies in the very heart of Beijing.
 Built between 1406 and 1420, this palace served as the home of China´s emperors of the Ming and Qing dynasties for five centuries - from 1406 until 1908.
 The palace consists of 9000 halls and rooms, containing many precious relics.
 The palace is considered to be the largest palace in the world and one of mankind’s major cultural heritage sites.
-After your tour, you will have dinner at a local restaurant.

 In the evening you will have free time for walking along the city streets and admiring the surroundings.
 If you would like recommendations on good places to eat or other activities, don’t hesitate to ask your guide.